KotlinFoundation/Programming-in-Kotlin-homework/Homework-2/README.md

     list.removeLast()
 }
 ```
 This code will print 1 and then throw `ConcurrentModificationException`, because `for` loop creates an iterator, which is invalidated after an element is removed from the list.
-At the same time, code below works, and the list will be left empty as a result:
+At the same time, the code below works, and the list will be left empty as a result:
 ```kotlin
 val list = mutableListOf(1, 2, 3)
 val it = list.iterator()